SunRun/sr-sec-py-sns-logger/README.md

 # sr-sec-py-sns-logger

-This Python module provides a client library for sending structured security logs to a centralized AWS SNS Topic.
-It is designed to be consumed by other applications to ensure all security events are consistently formatted and delivered to the central security logging pipeline.
+A Python module for sending structured security logs to AWS SNS for centralized security monitoring.
+This library ensures all security events are consistently formatted and delivered to your security logging pipeline.

-This library does not use the standard Python logging module.
-Instead, it directly publishes JSON messages to a predefined SNS topic using the AWS SDK for Python (boto3), which is more efficient and reliable for this specific security pipeline.
+**Key Features:**
+- 🔒 **Security-First**: Designed specifically for security event logging
+- 🚀 **Production-Ready**: Built-in retry logic, timeouts, and error handling
+- ✅ **Compliance**: Covers all High priority security events with required data points
+- 🧪 **Test Mode**: Test without AWS credentials for development and validation
+- 📦 **Simple API**: One-line initialization, clean function calls

 ##  📦 Installation
 This module is intended to be copied or included as a submodule in your project's repository.
 There are no external dependencies beyond the standard AWS SDK.